 It also provides a structure for you to figure out what book you really want to write.
 It is a plan.

 What the publisher cares most about is whether they can sell the book (even if it is to a limited run of academic libraries).
-They care about the synopsis but their focus is often on the other parts of the proposal: who will read it, are there any courses that will use it as a text, what other books are out there like it, etc.
+They care about the synopsis but their focus is often on the other parts of the proposal:

 What you care most about is the synopsis.
 A book should have an argument that requires longer treatment but it’s hard to think that big as you are writing it.
 Writing an outline can help you see how to tackle a project of this size.